-I always think about whether I would have followed that star or whether I would have dismissed it as simply a cool earthly phenomena and turned my attention back to my little world.
-Would I have had the eyes and heart to recognize this light that unites heaven and earth as something more than an earthly phenomena.
-I pray that I would have because in that star, my friends, is an understanding that the things of the world, while all good, are not what are truly important in life.
+I always think about whether I would have followed that star or whether I would have dismissed it as simply a cool earthly phenomenon and turned my attention back to my little world.
+Would I have had the eyes and heart to recognize this light that unites heaven and earth as something more than an earthly phenomenon?
+I pray that I would have because, in that star, my friends is understanding that the things of the world, while all good, are not what is truly important in life.
 When looking around your world with spiritual eyes you will see signs and symbols from God that are showing you what is really important.
 These signs and symbols are drawing you to an understanding of Life through God and to an understanding of His plans for His people.
 The Star of Bethlehem had to be one magnificent star because think of what is was pointing us to and who that person was and became for us and continues to be for us.

 So I say, follow the Star.
 Look for it because it was just here in our midst again leading us to the cold cave which held inside of it the power of love from above – the Son of God, the Child, the Word made flesh who is our salvation waiting for you to bring Him yourself and your gifts.
 You will see that by following the star you will bring your best gifts to Christ and through Him to others around you – including you!
 You will also see that you will be unable to return back the same way and will leave on a new route filled with faith hope and love in Christ that will help you to keep your heart and spiritual eyes open to see the signs and symbols of God everywhere and to receive the gifts the Christ gives back to us each and every minute of each day.

 “Star of Wonder, star of the night

 Guide us to thy Perfect Light.”

 I thank Father Robert Barron from Word on Fire for his inspiring sermon on the Feast of the Epiphany.
 Read it here (sermon #521) and feel the joy of your faith come alive.